newsuk/times-components/packages/storybook/README.md

 This package introduces the concepts of showcases, rather than stories.
 Showcases provide a consistent and simple API for a developer to create stories.
+The idea behind introducing the showcase concept was to help decouple Times Components from storybook.
+Storybook version bumps in particular were playing havoc with our CI, and managing these across `storybook`, `storybook/addon-actions` and `storybook/addon-knobs` was becoming painful.
 Each package has a `my-component.showcase.js` file which exports a showcase object.

 ## Showcase API